fo0s/student-directory/README.md

 we shall give it.

 > **Added** Changed students array to hold hash values

 > **Added** Adapted print method to deal with the hash values

 ### Step 7.
 Asking for user input

+The first steps to properly interacting with the program... user input.
+Also our first taste of a loop.
+Gone are the days of having hard coded lists of villains.
+Now we can (temporarily) add as many as we want!

+**Added** input_students method to add names to an array.

+### Step 8.
+Exercises

+The first part of 2 sections challenging us to add or change sections of the code.

+- 1. Add a print_with_index method to print student names with a indexable reference

+- 2. Add Method to print off students who's name begins with a specific letter

+- 3. Add method to print off students who's name is less than a specified length.
+Default is 12.

+- 4.